 Puerperal cerebrovascular disorders include a variety of neurologic insults that may be independent processes exacerbated by the physiology of pregnancy or distinct obstetric syndromes.
-These diagnoses encompass both hemorrhagic and ischemic strokes, hypertensive encephalopathy, and the neurologic manifestations of hallmark diseases like preeclampsia as in the case of disorders like the posterior reversible encephalopathy syndrome (PRES).86 Prothrombotic disorders such as the antiphospholipid antibody syndrome, chronic hypertension, and preeclampsia are all medical risk factors for the disease.87 The rate of these disorders is estimated at 0.9 per 10,000 deliveries, with a relative decline over time.
-Yet cerebrovascular accidents account for 7.6% of cases of maternal mortality.29
+These diagnoses encompass both hemorrhagic and ischemic strokes, hypertensive encephalopathy, and the neurologic manifestations of hallmark diseases like preeclampsia as in the case of disorders like the posterior reversible encephalopathy syndrome (PRES).87 Prothrombotic disorders such as the antiphospholipid antibody syndrome, chronic hypertension, and preeclampsia are all medical risk factors for the disease.88 The rate of these disorders is estimated at 0.9 per 10,000 deliveries, with a relative decline over time.
+Yet cerebrovascular accidents account for 7.6 percent of cases of maternal mortality.30 primary risk factor for this state, and seizures in pregnancy need to be distinguished from eclampsia or as a secondary consequence of a separate neurologic process such as stroke.89

 These clinical syndromes often present with clinical neurologic manifestations, including coma or paralysis, that overlap with the neurologic dysfunction captured in near-miss morbidity.
 A notable exception is the absence of status epilepticus, which is a distinct clinical entity characterized by prolonged seizure activity or recurrent seizures in a discrete time period.
-Maternal epilepsy is the primary risk factor for this state, and seizures in pregnancy need to be distinguished from eclampsia or as a secondary consequence of a separate neurologic process such as stroke.88
+Maternal epilepsy is the